citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/tickets/reports-ticket.md

 Generating request per performer report
 ---------------------------------------

-This report is intended to present service requests per performer*.*
+This report is intended to present service requests per performer.

 ### How to access